Plymouth's World Speed Record - how we did it!

 What's on at Plymouth University: Plymouth's World Speed Record - how we did it!
 Presentation by the Plymouth University Handcycle Team and Royal Air Force.
 Plymouth University, 26 October 2016.

 World record success

-Wheelchair champion Sarah Piercy and Plymouth University join forces to set new handcycle speed record in Nevada
+Wheelchair champion Sarah Piercy and University of Plymouth join forces to set new handcycle speed record in Nevada

 Project Nevada 2016 - Exclusive Talk

 What's on at Plymouth University: Project Nevada 2016 - Exclusive Talk.
 Find out more about the challenge to break the women's world land speed record.
 Plymouth University, 30 September 2016.

 Sponsorship opportunities - Project Nevada, September 2016

 Working with a world-class local athlete, engineering students and academics, Plymouth University will attempt to set a land speed record at the World Human Powered Speed Challenge (WHPSC) on a remote road in Battle Mountain Nevada, September 2016.

 Wheelchair champion fully focused for world record attempt with University of Plymouth